/

 Before we go further, would you like to speak with a former district attorney about your case?

-If you or a loved one has just been arrested for domestic violence in Los Angeles, timing is critical.
+If you or a loved one has just been arrested for domestic violence, timing is critical.
 We offer a free, confidential consultation to help you understand your legal options and take immediate steps to protect your future.

 Request a Free Consultation